NicholasBratvold/Hand-Pong/README.md

 A simple Pong game implemented with pygame, openCV, and MediaPipe.

-This code controls the paddles in a game using camera-detected hand movements.
+The camera is used to detect hand movements and translate them into paddle movements.
 There are two modes available:

 1. One Player Mode: In this mode, the goal is to strike the balls on the opposite side using the paddle controlled by hand movements.

 2. Two Player Mode: In this mode, two paddles are controlled by two hands, either your own or with another person.
 The goal is to strike the balls on the opposite side using the paddles.

 The game difficulty increases by spawning additional balls as the score increases.
 The balls can collide with each other for some chaotic effects

-Note: The camera is used to detect hand movements and translate them into paddle movements.

 ## Installation
 ### Step 1: Install Python